Lawrence Berkeley National Laboratory

-Lawrence Berkeley National Laboratory (LBNL, Berkeley Lab) is a federally funded research and development center in the hills of Berkeley, California, United States.
+Lawrence Berkeley National Laboratory (LBNL, Berkeley Lab) is a federally funded research and development center in the hills of Berkeley, California, and Oakland, California, United States.
 Established in 1931 by the University of California (UC), the laboratory is sponsored by the United States Department of Energy and administered by the UC system.
 Ernest Lawrence, who won the Nobel prize for inventing the cyclotron, founded the lab and served as its director until his death in 1958.
 Located in the Berkeley Hills, the lab overlooks the campus of the University of California, Berkeley.

 Scientific research

-The mission of Berkeley Lab is to bring science solutions to the world.
 The research at Berkeley Lab has four main themes: discovery science, energy, earth systems, and the future of science.
 The Laboratory's 22 scientific divisions are organized within six areas of research: Computing Sciences, Physical Sciences, Earth and Environmental Sciences, Biosciences, Energy Sciences, and Energy Technologies.
 Lab founder Ernest Lawrence believed that scientific research is best done through teams of individuals with different fields of expertise, working together, and his laboratory still considers that a guiding principle today.

 Research impact

-Berkeley Lab scientists have won fifteen Nobel prizes in physics and chemistry, and each one has a street named after them on the Lab campus.
+Berkeley Lab scientists have won sixteen Nobel prizes in physics and chemistry, and each one has a street named after them on the Lab campus.
 23 Berkeley Lab employees were contributors to reports by the United Nations' Intergovernmental Panel on Climate Change, which shared the Nobel Peace Prize.
 Fifteen Lab scientists have also won the National Medal of Science, and two have won the National Medal of Technology and Innovation.
 82 Berkeley Lab researchers have been elected to membership in the National Academy of Sciences or the National Academy of Engineering.

+The Clarivate Highly Cited Research list for 2025 includes 56 researchers who are affiliated with Berkeley Lab.

-In 2022, Berkeley Lab had the greatest research publication impact of any single government laboratory in the world in physical sciences and chemistry, as measured by Nature Index.
-The only institutions with higher ranking were national government research agencies for China, France, and Italy which are network of research laboratories or smaller research units.
-Using the same metric, the Lab is the second-ranking laboratory in the area of earth and environmental sciences.
+Berkeley Lab also had the greatest research publication impact of any single government laboratory in the world in both physical sciences and chemistry, as measured by Nature Index.
+The only institutions with higher ranking were national government research agencies for China, France, and Italy, which are networks of research laboratories or smaller research units.